CavernCrawlers/CavernCrawlers.github.io/MagicalArts.md

 If the check is failed, the observing mage gains no information.

-Characters without the ability to cast spells may not attempt this check at all.
+Characters without the [Sense Magic](classes/ClassAbilities.md#sense%20magic) ability may not attempt this check at all.

 ## Concentration
 Several spells require **concentration** to maintain their effects after casting.
 A caster may normally only concentrate on one thing at a time.
 New actions requiring concentration supersede anything the caster is already concentrating on.
-If a concentrating caster takes damage, they must pass a **Concentration Check** (a type of **Spirit saving throw**) vs DT 10 or ½ the damage done (whichever is higher).
+If a concentrating caster takes damage, they must pass a **Concentration Check** (a type of **Spirit saving throw**) vs difficulty 10 or ½ the damage done (whichever is higher).
 Other things may also require a concentration check, such as being thrown into a river, suddenly startled, being grappled and so on.
-The GM will set the DT of the check accordingly.
+The GM will set the difficulty of the check accordingly.
 Additionally, spells that take more than 1 action to cast require concentration while they are being cast.
 Losing concentration causes the magical art to fail (though the declared number of invocation dice must still be rolled to see if a mishap occurs and how many are expended).

 ## Mishaps
 If two of the dice rolled at the same time come up as ‘1’s, this will result in a [Minor Magical Mishap](#Minor%20Magical%20Mishap), even if the spell casting is successful.
 If three of the dice are ‘1’s, then the caster suffers a [Major Magical Mishap](#Major%20Magical%20Mishap).
 If four or more dice are ‘1’s, then the caster suffers the effects of both a **minor** and a **major** spell mishap.